Best Smart Lighting 2026: Hue, LIFX, Lutron & 3 More

 Expert review sources used in this analysis:

-6. Ecosystem compatibility (Matter, Thread, HomeKit, SmartThings) verified from manufacturer specifications as of the same date
+- Ecosystem compatibility (Matter, Thread, HomeKit, SmartThings) verified from manufacturer specifications and the CSA-IOT Matter registry as of the same date

-7. The SHE Smart Lighting Value Score formula factors are derived from aggregated reviewer measurements; no first-party measurements were conducted
+- The SHE Smart Lighting Value Score factors are derived from manufacturer specifications and aggregated reviewer assessments — no first-party lab testing was conducted, and every CRI and lumen figure is manufacturer-stated

 Nicholas Miles is the founder of SmartHomeExplorer and a longtime smart home enthusiast focused on helping everyday homeowners make better technology decisions.
 He researches, compares, and writes about products across security, climate, lighting, leak prevention, sensors, home energy, and automation, with an emphasis on real-world usefulness, ecosystem compatibility, reliability, privacy, and long-term value.